mfranzke/loading-attribute-polyfill/README.md

 ### Internet Explorer 9

 The polyfill has been enhanced to even also provide it's functionality on IE9.
-But please keep in mind to even also provide the following polyfills, as it would elsewhere fall back to rewriting the image URLs correctly, but not do the lazy loading thing'ish.
+But please keep in mind to additionally to the polyfills out of the previous section even also provide the following polyfills, as it would elsewhere fall back to rewriting the image URLs correctly, but not do the lazy loading thing'ish.

 * Element.prototype.dataset
 * matchMedia